Cataract surgery is a common operation, especially in people over age 65.

 Cataract surgery may also be recommended when a cataract interferes with the treatment of another eye problem, such as glaucoma.

 Cataract surgery is usually done as an outpatient under local anesthesia.
 Surgery usually takes less than one hour.
 Most cataract surgeries involve removing the cloudy lens and replacing it with an artificial one.

-There are two primary types of cataract removal surgery:
+There are 2 primary types of cataract removal surgery: